 The Pannonian Sea covered this area millions of years ago.
 The remains of calcite-shelled animals, snails, shells formed the so called "Lajta"-limestone that is extracted here.
 Even the Romans were mining here, and it also served as construction material for several buildings in Sopron and Vienna.
 It functioned as a labour camp during World War II.
-Today, the renovated Fertőrákos Stone Quarry and Cave

-Theatre is a modern facility, which is now fully open to visitors, not only on the surface, but also its thematic park created inside.
+Today, the renovated Fertőrákos Stone Quarry and Cave Theatre is a modern facility, which is now fully open to visitors, not only on the surface, but also its thematic park created inside.
 The interior of the quarry (cave) is a multifunctional cave-like space created by humans and nature alike, hiding an unusual exhibition and a playground.
+Several movies and scenes were filmed in the Fertőrákos Quarry, the most famous one of them was a scene in The Baron's sons.

 The exhibition consists of two larger units: a paleontological exhibition that presents the conditions of the local "Lajta"-limestone formation, the other one shows its utilization.
 The cave theatre also hosts high-quality performances every year.
+917